Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Experimental Evaluation

 $\bullet$ \texttt{[sc1-G]}: A centralized global model is trained on all the students' training data $\Omega^{\mathsf{train}}$ collected from all the courses and evaluated on $\Omega^{\mathsf{test}}$.

 $\bullet$ \texttt{[sc1-G-AV]}: A federated global model is implemented from FedAvg~\cite{McMahan2017CommunicationEfficientLO}.
-We first train several local models $\Theta_c^{(k,e)}$ on $\Omega^{\mathsf{train}}_c$, without meta-learning, for training round $k$.
-After $E$ iterations, FedAvg weighs each local model based on the number of students in each course to conduct a standard global aggregation:
+We train several local models $\Theta_c^{(k,e)}$ on $\Omega^{\mathsf{train}}_c$, without meta-learning.
+Upon completing $E$ iterations, FedAvg aggregates local models, considering the student count in each course as the weighting factor for the aggregation: